Learn how to engage and inform decision-makers

 Rarely has the need for effective and influential communication about science been more important than it is today.

 Politicians and political interests are redefining and reinterpreting science--with great persistence and impact.
+The public is routinely asked to make decisions about matters informed by science.
+The news media is endeavoring to share increasingly complex stories about science with the public.
 The majority of the public still respect scientists and value science, but they often find it challenging to discern who and what is legitimate.

 Simply adding to the noise will not provide individuals with the understanding they need to inform deliberations and decisions.
 Scientists must become more skilled at communicating in impactful ways.

-As called for by many sources, including a 2015 report from members of the biological sciences community: The time for business as usual has passed.
+As called for by many sources, the time for business as usual has passed.
 There is a real and immediate need for scientists to become effective and engaged communicators.

 The American Institute of Biological Sciences (AIBS) is responding to this need by offering scientists a professional development opportunity.
 The AIBS Communications Training Boot Camp for Scientists expands on our highly successful media and science policy training workshops.
 The program meets the needs of everyone from graduate students to senior researchers and program administrators.